How To Harvest Romaine Lettuce

 Head lettuce known for its health benefits is romaine.

-Around 65 to 70 days after the seeds are planted, romaine lettuce is ready for harvest.
-It can take up to three months for the heads to reach complete maturity.
+Around 65 to 70 days after planting the seeds, romaine lettuce is ready for harvest.
+The heads can reach complete maturity in up to three months.

 If you desire a second harvest, snip the head off just above the base.
-Use precise gardening shears like the STAYGROW 6.5″ Pruning Shears to cut the entire head of romaine at once.
+Alternatively, use precise gardening shears like the STAYGROW 6.5″ Pruning Shears to cut the entire head of romaine at once.

 After your initial harvest, ensure the lettuce has enough time to grow new leaves.